 If you’re planning a corporate golf day and you want to save some cash and sort everything out yourself, we’re also here to help.
 Here we lay out some of the most important aspects which will help you come up with a plan for your corporate golf days.

 Set a budget and stick to it.
-Not too sure how much is should cost?
+Not too sure how much it should cost.
 Try asking people who’ve hosted in them in the past.
-Generally speaking you should be setting a budget of around £1000 – £50000 depending on the amount of people going and the level of event management you want.
-If you’re a smaller business and your budget is tight look in to smaller golf clubs in your area.
+Generally speaking, you should be setting a budget of around £1000 – £50000 depending on the number of people going and the level of event management you want.
+If you’re a smaller business and your budget is tight look into smaller golf clubs in your area.

 For businesses with bigger budgets, you have your choice of the better courses including some of the best courses around the UK.